-Figure 2: Aggregate Composition of the Economy
+Figure 2: (1) Aggregate Composition of the Economy and (2) Evolution of the Spanish CPI

-Notes: Primary (agriculture), secondary (industry/manufacturing) and tertiary (services) share of total employment in Spain between 1877-1930.
+Notes: (Panel 1) Primary (agriculture), secondary (industry/manufacturing) and tertiary (services) share of total employment in Spain between 1877-1930.
 Data series is constructed from census data, using the calculations in Harrison (1978) for the years 1877-1900, and follows own calculations for the period between 1900-1930.
 The blue shaded area indicates the period of WWI.
 Further information on how a consistent data series is constructed from census data is provided in the online appendix.
+(Panel 2) Consumer price index according to Ballesteros Doncel (1997) between 1890 and 1936.
+Normalized to 100 in 1913.
+Blue-shaded area indicates WWI period.